actionhero/actionhero-tutorial/readme.md

 Now we can get the list of posts for user `evan` with `curl -X GET "http://localhost:8080/api/posts/evan"` and we don't need to pass any parameters.

+- I can get a list of my posts with `http://localhost:8080/api/posts/evan`
+- I can view a post with `http://localhost:8080/api/post/evan/first-post`
+- etc

 ## Testing

 **files discussed in this section:**